bdtoolbox-org/bdtoolbox-org.github.io/about.markdown

 ---

 ## **Brain Dynamics Toolbox**
 The current release is **Version 2021a**.
-It fixes a race condition in Matlab R2020b&mdash;R2021a and includes several improvements to the graphical interface.
+This version fixes a race condition in Matlab R2020b&mdash;R2021a and is recommended for all users.

 ## **Installation Requirements**

 Version 2021a requires **MATLAB R2020a** or newer.
-No specific matlab toolboxes are needed.

 ## **Official Handbook**
 The [Handbook for the Brain Dynamics Toolbox](https://www.amazon.com/dp/0645066915) (Heitmann &amp; Breakspear) is the official software manual.
 It can be purchased online from most bookstores.
 [Chapter 1](https://github.com/bdtoolbox-org/bdtoolbox/releases/download/2021a/HandbookSample2021.pdf) can be downloaded for free.
-It describes the installation process.

 ## **Online Courses**